February 10, 2025

 • Engages the chest and core as secondary muscles.

-1. Lie flat on a bench, holding one dumbbell with both hands above your chest.
+1. Lie face up on a flat bench or weight bench, holding one dumbbell with both hands above your chest.

 2. Slowly lower the dumbbell back over your head, keeping your arms straight.